microsoft/Reporting-Services-LoadTest/docs/OnboardMobile.md

 http://yourServer/Reports/api/v1.0/catalogitems(4f5df151-9af6-46f5-bdc8-a9104152a18d)/Model.Folder/catalogitems/?$orderby=name%20ASC
 ```

-In the response look for the KPI definition and
+In the response look for the KPI definition, it looks like this

 ```js
 {